Dion O'Neale: Modelling and research

 By 2021, the COVID-19 Modelling Aotearoa programme was established with funding initially from the Ministry of Business, Innovation and Employment, later the Department of the Prime Minister and Cabinet and as 2022, from the Manatū Hauora Ministry of Health.
 O'Neale is a Project Lead for Contagion Network Modelling within this programme.
-COVID-19 Modelling Aotearoa aimed at helping policy makers in developing responses to COVID-19 during a possible major outbreak in New Zealand, by "bringing together the multiple realms of public data collected for the census and from other public sources, and overlaying that with a COVID contagion model developed to represent both disease progression and interventions such as contact tracing and testing and the announcement and timing of Alert Levels."
+COVID-19 Modelling Aotearoa aimed at helping policy makers in developing responses to COVID-19 during a possible major outbreak in New Zealand, by "bringing together the multiple realms of public data collected for the census and from other public sources, and overlaying that with a COVID contagion model developed to represent both disease progression and interventions such as contact tracing and testing and the announcement and timing of Alert Levels".
 O'Neale explained that this mathematical approach originated in materials science and physics but had been previously applied to the epidemiology of disease when models were developed during the spread of Ebola in Africa.
-He said that the model had shown to be useful during the lockdown of Auckland in August 2020 because it models the risk of a spread outside of the city and predicts the outcome if there is a change in the response.
-O'Neale's conclusion is that "the model proved spot on, offering politicians a degree of confidence on which to base their decisions."
+He said that the model had been useful during the lockdown of Auckland in August 2020 because it modelled the risk of a spread outside of the city and predicted the outcome if there was a change in the response.
+O'Neale's conclusion was that "the model proved spot on, offering politicians a degree of confidence on which to base their decisions".

-In February 2021, the team at Te Pūnaha Matatini developed an "individual-based network contagion model" representing the population of New Zealand and the contexts in which they interracted to "address the question of whether Alert Level 2.5 (AL2.5) [was] enough to eliminate a community outbreak with no clear epidemiological link to the border – like that seen in the 2020 Auckland August outbreak."
-The paper notes that the size of the outbreak at the beginning of a possible outbreak would affect the probability of elimination as would the impact of contact tracing, but concludes from the results of the simulation, that a move to Alert level 2.5 is unlikely to lead to elimination in a scenario similar to the 2020 outbreak in Auckland.
+In February 2021, the team at Te Pūnaha Matatini developed an "individual-based network contagion model" representing the population of New Zealand and the contexts in which they interracted, to "address the question of whether Alert Level 2.5 (AL2.5) [was] enough to eliminate a community outbreak with no clear epidemiological link to the border – like that seen in the 2020 Auckland August outbreak".
+The paper noted that the size of the outbreak at the beginning of a possible outbreak would affect the probability of elimination as would the impact of contact tracing, but concluded from the results of the simulation, that a move to Alert level 2.5 was unlikely to lead to elimination in a scenario similar to the 2020 outbreak in Auckland.